-I ran the python script to start up my listener.
+I then ran the python script to start up my listener.

 As you can see, in order for the script to run, we need to give it our source IP and destination IP.

 As you can see, nothing happened.
-This is because our client hasn’t been setup yet.
-Go to the GitHub site and save the raw code.
+This is because our client hasn’t been set up yet.
+Go to the GitHub repo mentioned above and save the raw code.